Hi! My name is Shannon. I’m a content producer here at The Predictive Index® and the only remote member of the marketing team.

 Casual conversations tend to fall by the wayside when two employees don’t see each other on a regular basis.
 This prevents those employees from establishing rapport with one another that’s a crucial part of building trust.
 Scheduling time to connect with remote members of your team for a casual conversation will help them to feel part of the team and boost trust between coworkers.
 If your remote employee is high B like me, consider scheduling a 15-minute virtual “coffee date” once a month to build the human connection they crave.

 Last year we conducted a People Management Study by surveying more than 5,000 employees.
 What we found was that employees want more feedback, not less.
-Your employees telecommuting want to know where they stand—same as any other employee.
+Your telecommuting employees want to know where they stand—the same as any other employee.
 Scheduling time to deliver feedback—both positive and constructive—will help build trust between you and your remote reports.